s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

-We created a github workflow [(.github/workflows/test_on_push.yml)](https://github.com/s183558/MLOps6_Project/blob/main/.github/workflows/test_on_push.yml) that is triggered when there is a push to the ``main`` branch and when a pull request is made to the ``main`` branch.
+We created a GitHub workflow [(.github/workflows/test_on_push.yml)](https://github.com/s183558/MLOps6_Project/blob/main/.github/workflows/test_on_push.yml) that is triggered when there is a push to the ``main`` branch and when a pull request is made to the ``main`` branch.
 We kept it fairly simple where only a runner is built (Ubuntu based) and only a python version is tested.
 We made use of cache to improve the speed of subsequent builds.
-The unittests are tested again since any merge into main can risk to break the build.
+The unit tests are tested again since any merge into main can risk breaking the build.

 We decided to trigger the training in Google Cloud manually to avoid exceeding the free quota.
-However in a more realistic scenario, we could have the ``main`` branch, as many features branches as necessary, a developer branch and a branch with the sole purpose to train the model.
-The isolation of the training activity in a branch would allow to better control the available quota and/or ressources.
+However, in a more realistic scenario, we could have the ``main`` branch, as many features branches as necessary, a developer branch and a branch with the sole purpose to train the model.
+The isolation of the training activity in a branch would allow to better control the available quota and/or resources.

-The test summary of this [job](https://github.com/s183558/MLOps6_Project/actions/runs/7504814581/job/20432714507#step:10:57) in Github illustrates the value of continuous integration:
+The test summary of this [job](https://github.com/s183558/MLOps6_Project/actions/runs/7504814581/job/20432714507#step:10:57) in GitHub illustrates the value of continuous integration:

 <code>
 =========================== short test summary info ============================